JazzMaster/LazGFX/README.md

 But Id advise looking into the C projects already active.
 This being said- DO NOT link into C versions of libgraph.
 They are lacking too much.
+(You will probably confuse the existing code if you do.)

 You need to translate the headers(properly) to use the C.
 See JEDI sources for examples.